courts

 By her own words, Ketanji Brown Jackson unfit to weigh in on Supreme Court cases involving transgender issues

 Why in the world is Ketanji Brown Jackson allowed to judge a case involving gender, as she has Tuesday?
-Remember, she testified under oath during her confirmation hearing that she doesn’t… Read More
+Remember, she testified under oath during her confirmation hearing that… Read More

 January 13, 2026